Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: Discussion and conclusions

-On the other hand, the general relativistic formalism, that we have employed to estimate the BH parameters, allows us to quantify the gravitational redshift of each highly frequency-shifted maser.
-In this regard, we have calculated the gravitational redshift of the closest maser to each SMBH, and the results are presented in Table \ref{tab:zgrav}.
-This general relativistic effect has not been properly incorporated in previous studies, whereas we considered its contribution accordingly in our estimations.
-In this regard, the Newtonian approach with relativistic corrections, that has been employed in the previous studies, can be obtained from the general relativistic model as a power series expansion of the total redshift in the limit $r_e\gg m$ \citep{Nucamendi21}.
+On the other hand, the general relativistic formalism that we have employed to estimate the BH parameters allowed us to quantify the gravitational redshift of each highly frequency-shifted maser.
+In this regard, we have calculated for the first time the gravitational redshift of the closest masers to each SMBH hosted at the core of the studied astrophysical AGNs.
+The results are presented in Table \ref{tab:zgrav}.
+In principle, the magnitude of the gravitational redshifts of these masers is compatible with the magnitude of the gravitational redshifts that has been computed for a dozen megamaser systems studied in Nucamendi et al. (\cite{Nucamendi21}), Villalobos-Ram\'\i rez et al. (\cite{Artemisa22}), and Villaraos et al. (\cite{Deby1}).
+We emphasize that all of these gravitational redshift computations constitute the first applications of our general relativistic method to real astrophysical systems based on analytic predictions, a fact that in principle facilitates its potential detection.

 Moreover, in order to compare the M/D ratio presented in this study with the MCP estimations of BH mass, we calculated the mass-to-distance ratio using the MCP results by dividing the mass over the distance (see Column 5 of Table \ref{tab:prev}).
-Note that we did not propagate the mass and distance uncertainties in M/D ratio since the uncertainty in the mass-to-distance ratio of the MCP results inherits the large distance error during propagation, and thus, the resultant uncertainties would be misleading.
+We did not propagate the mass and distance uncertainties in the $M/D$ ratio since the uncertainty in the mass-to-distance ratio of the MCP results inherits the large distance error during propagation, and thus the resultant uncertainties would be misleading.
 On the other hand, we have calculated the BH mass from the M/D estimations multiplied by the distance taken from Table \ref{tab:prev} and propagated the corresponding uncertainty for each galaxy.

 Finally, we finish our paper with a couple of suggestions for future work.
 Within this general relativistic model, considering the systemic masers in the statistical fits in order to improve the accuracy of the estimations would be interesting.
-Besides, it would be nice to break the M/D degeneracy in order to obtain independent estimations for the BH mass and the distance to the BH.
+Moreover, it would be worthwhile to break the M/D degeneracy in order to obtain independent estimations for the BH mass and the distance to the BH.
 These extensions are currently under examination.